gunces/PostgreSQL_Performance_Monitoring_Grafana/README.md

 >**Grafana, Telegraf and InfluxDB tools are used for this project.
 All databases are PostgreSQL 11+ and all database servers' OS is CentOS 7.**

-## What will you monitor wit this project in Grafana?
+## What will you monitor with this project in Grafana?

 You can monitor your databases like:
 - General database configuration information that may affect your queries like shared_buffers, work_mem, etc.